Quick answer

 Melissa & Doug and Hape round out a practical life shelf with accessible classics.
 Melissa & Doug is well known for child sized cleaning sets and play kitchen tools that invite sweeping, wiping, and food prep, while Hape offers well crafted wooden kitchen and care toys.
 Both give toddlers real world tasks to imitate and master, screen free.

 Tasks like these build order, coordination, and independence through genuine, hands on work, led by the child.
-Sleepytale shares that child led spirit in a different form: when the practical life work is done, your child can ask Cleo to teach a lesson on something they love or tell a calm story, at their own pace, as part of a predictable, soothing routine.
+Sleepytale shares that child led spirit as a friend rather than a tool: when the practical life work is done, your child can ask Cleo for a lesson on something they love, a story, or a song about it, at their own pace, as part of a predictable, soothing routine.

 How to Choose Montessori Practical Life Toys